CleanCut/ts-each/README.md

 # `ts-each`

-A simple utility that runs a command on multiple remote hosts via [tailscale](https://tailscale.com/)/[SSH](https://www.openssh.org/), displaying the output.
+A simple utility that runs a command on multiple remote hosts via [tailscale]/[SSH](https://www.openssh.org/), displaying the output.

 ## Installation

+You should already have [Tailscale] installed and working.

 You can install the latest release of `ts-each` using Cargo: